Find out about the changes introduced by PSD2 to the passporting process and the important deadlines you need to know about.

 For all other firms, PSD and e-money applications have to be submitted under PSD2 through Connect from 2 January 2018.
 It is no longer possible to submit PSD1 applications through Connect.
 However, for e-money firms Start of Activity notification form must be sent to the [email protected].

 It is expected that existing PSD passports will remain valid under the new regime.
 However, considering the changes in scope of activities introduced by PSD2, firms will have to consider whether they need to make amendments to their passports.

 As a result, it will no longer be possible for firms to apply to passport Activity 7 once PSD2 comes into force.
-However, there are transitional provisions for firms which passport Activity 7 as well as Activity 3 (“Execution of payment transactions…” (Paragraph (3) of the Annex to PSD1).
-These firms can continue to passport Activity 7, provided they submit evidence to us by January 2020 that they hold the required level of own funds.
+However, there are transitional provisions for firms which passport Activity 7 as well as Activity 3 ('Execution of payment transactions...'
+(Paragraph (3) of the Annex to PSD1).
+These firms can continue to passport the parts of Activity 7 that fall under Activity 3, provided they submit evidence to us by January 2020 that they hold the required level of own funds.